 There lies a heart beat behind Maple Street before it ever opened its doors, and it wasn’t out to just make a profit.
 It was out to make a difference and be a part of the community.
 Walking into every Maple Street, you should be walking into a culture created around the idea of just that.
 You’ll notice a lot of community style seating for you to meet your neighbor or if you’re visiting, meeting the locals.

-Maple Street also operates on some key core values:
+Maple Street also operates on four guiding principles:

 - Comfort Food with a Modern Twist